-- Do NOT pierce or burn. - Do NOT use means to accelerate the defrosting process or to clean the equipment, other than those recommended by the manufacturer. - Be aware that R32 refrigerant does NOT contain an odour.
+- Do NOT pierce or burn refrigerant cycle parts. - Do NOT use cleaning materials or means to accelerate the defrosting process other than those recommended by the manufacturer. - Be aware that the refrigerant inside the system is odourless.

-The appliance shall be stored so as to prevent mechanical damage and in a wellventilated room without continuously operating ignition sources (example: open flames, an operating gas appliance or an operating electric heater) and have a room size as specified below.
+The appliance shall be stored so as to prevent mechanical damage and in a well-ventilated room without continuously operating ignition sources (example: open flames, an operating gas appliance or an operating electric heater) and have a room size as specified below.

-Make sure installation, servicing, maintenance and repair comply with instructions from Daikin and with applicable legislation (for example national gas regulation) and are executed only by authorised persons.
+Make sure installation, servicing, maintenance and repair comply with instructions from Daikin and with applicable legislation and are executed ONLY by authorised persons.